-Measure 11 Assault Attorney
+Measure 11 Assault Defense

 Serving All of Oregon – Portland – Beaverton – Gresham

-There are many factors that go into successfully defending a charge of felony assault charges under Measure 11 in Oregon.
+1st Degree or 2nd Degree Assault in Oregon carries serious penalties.
+Individuals convicted of this offense get a minimum of 7 years, 6 months in prison, regardless of external circumstances that affected the crime.
+There are many factors that go into successfully defending a charge of felony assault under Measure 11 in Oregon.
 Having an experienced Criminal Defense Attorney on your side can mean the difference between a long prison term, or your freedom.
 Attorney Robert L. Sepp has a special understanding of the legal rights of victims and the successful defense of those accused.
 He works diligently to protect the rights of his clients to the best possible end outcome.

 Speak with an Assault Defense Attorney Today!